 Making your rental property family friendly will help you attract high-quality and long-term tenants.
 There are many things families look for when choosing a rental, that might not be as important to singles and seniors.
-Keep reading to learn some tips to make your rental property move family friendly in the Ohio and Southern California area!
+Keep reading to learn some tips to make your rental property move family friendly in the Ohio and California area!

 Typically, the adults in the home will be further along in their careers, providing a more stable income.
 You’re won’t likely have to worry about your tenant coming up with rent each month.
 Also, moving with a family can be a burden.
 People tend to want to stay put longer both for the convenience and to provide stability for their kids.
-Below are some great ways to make your rental property more family-friendly in Ohio and Southern California!
+Below are some great ways to make your rental property more family-friendly in Ohio and California!

 Improve The Yard